How to get your kid to wear a mask

 — ❁нαуleу (@hayleyalden33) April 4, 2020

 Some children don’t like the feeling of elastic tugging at their ears.
-Healthcare workers in hospitals have landed on the clever idea is to get a headband and sew two buttons on the side of it behind the ears.
+Healthcare workers in hospitals have landed on a clever idea: Get a headband and sew two buttons on the side of it behind the ears.
 Sammon says this will work with kids as well, given that you find a headband that will actually fit snugly on their heads.
 You can easily find children’s headbands on Amazon or your local pharmacy.
 (And if you have a child who doesn’t like the idea of wearing a headband, you can call it martial arts headgear.)

 Listen to their preferences